bentoml/BentoML/docs/source/deployment/kfserving.rst

 Deploy BentoService to KFServing
 ================================

-BentoML provides a convenient way of containerizing the model API server with Docker.
-To create a docker container image for the sample model above:
+BentoML provides a convenient way to containerize the model API server with Docker:

-  1. Find the file directory of the SavedBundle with `bentoml get` command, which is directory structured as a docker build context.
+    1. Find the SavedBundle directory with `bentoml get` command

-  2. Running docker build with this directory produces a docker image containing the API model server.
+    2. Run docker build with the SavedBundle directory which contains a generated Dockerfile

+    3. Run the generated docker image to start a docker container serving the model

 .. code-block:: bash

+    # Install jq, the command-line JSON processor: https://stedolan.github.io/jq/download/
     model_path=$(bentoml get IrisClassifier:latest -q | jq -r ".uri.uri")

     # Replace {docker_username} with your Docker Hub username